vanallenlab/moalmanac/docs/description-of-outputs.md

 # Produced outputs
 The following outputs are produced by the Molecular Oncology Almanac.
 Each section lists the filename suffix and then a details the contents of the output.

+## Log
+Filename suffix: `.log`

+A timestamped log of inputs provided, configuration variables set, and what happens step-by-step as moalmanac.py is running.

 ## Actionable
 Filename suffix: `.actionable.txt`